 But if your holiday is just not complete without a live tree, follow these safety precautions to keep threats at bay:

-Any lights you use outdoors must be labeled suitable for exterior placement and be sure to plug into a ground-fault circuit interrupter protected receptacle.
+- Any lights you use outdoors must be labeled suitable for exterior placement, and be sure to plug them into a ground-fault circuit interrupter protected receptacle.

-Bedtime means lights off don't forget to turn your Christmas tree light switch each night
+- Bedtime means lights off!
+Don’t forget to turn your Christmas tree lights off each night.

 When your tree begins to drop its needles, it’s time to say goodbye to your evergreen foliage until next year.
 So this year, follow our guidelines to avoid being another statistic in the National Fire Protection Association or United States Fire Administration report during the upcoming holiday season.